 Hybrid working comes with many positives, and our survey certainly revealed elements of that: 42% of hybrid workers said it led to better work-life balance, and 33% said they were more productive.
 However, with many struggling to switch off from work and almost a third (30%) working longer hours than they did pre-pandemic, the “mission creep” of work into home life is clearly a problem.

 A core reason behind this is the experience that employers are providing their employees with.
-The majority (79%) of respondents agreed that they find it more difficult to do their job from home because of technology challenges.
-And, as discussed in this previous blog, employees are working an additional 2.2 weeks a year because of poorly designed workflows, lack of user-friendly applications, and because they are not equipped with the right technology.
+The majority (79%) of respondents agreed that they find it more difficult to do their job remotely because of technology challenges.
+The survey showed that employees are working an additional 2.2 weeks a year because of poorly designed workflows, lack of user-friendly applications, and because they are not equipped with the right technology.
 All of this highlights just how damaging a poor digital experience can be to employee wellbeing.

 With almost a third (30%) of hybrid workers saying that a substandard digital experience has either made them want to leave – or has contributed to them leaving – a job, addressing these experience problems will be key.
 The working world is currently going through what has been dubbed “The Great Resignation,” and organizations cannot afford to lose skilled staff simply because the digital experience isn’t up to scratch.